-Bird assemblage monitoring was completed in 2014 (AECOM), 2016 and 2018 by Niche (2016), (2018) and by ANU Enterprise in 2020 (2020).
+Bird assemblage monitoring was completed in 2016 and 2018 by Niche (2016), (2018) and by ANU Enterprise in 2020 (2020).
 Monitoring was undertaken during winter and early spring as described in Section 5.
 The bird assemblage monitoring reports are available on the Biodiversity Offsets Portal.
-The location of the monitoring plots is shown in Figure 3.
+The location of the monitoring sites is shown on Figure 3

 The monitoring is designed to observe changes in ecological conditions and the habitat value over time, in particular assess the presence of Swift Parrot and Regent Honeyeater, and their movements and habitat usage within the BA.